FaizurXD/Discord-bot-animated/README.md

 ## Setup

-1. Clone this repository:git clone https://github.com/your_username/your_repository.git2.
-Navigate to the project directory:cd discord-profile-banner-setter3.
-Install dependencies:npm install4.
-Rename `.env.example` to `.env`.
+1. Clone this repository:git clone https://github.com/FaizurXD/Discord-bot-animated

+2. Rename `.env.example` to `.env`.

-5. Edit the `.env` file and add your Discord bot token, profile picture filename, and banner filename:BOT_TOKEN=your_discord_token_here PFP=profile_picture_filename.gif BANNER=banner_filename.gif6.
+3. Edit the `.env` file and add your Discord bot token, profile picture filename, and banner filename:BOT_TOKEN=your_discord_token_here PFP=profile_picture_filename.gif BANNER=banner_filename.gif6.
 Place your profile picture (avatar) and banner images in GIF format in a folder named "anim" in the root directory.

 ## Usage